Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Did you make a New Year’s resolution this year?
 How did it turn out?

 If you’re like most people, you didn’t get very far.
 In fact, a commonly cited statistic suggests that only 8% of people keep their resolutions.
+That means that 92% of people fail!

 In fact, a recent study found that 85% of the risk of chronic disease is due to these environmental factors.
 Another study found that fewer than 5% of adults engage in the top health behaviors, and only 20% of adults are thriving.

-The consequences are severe:
+The consequences of neglecting our health are severe:

 - One in two Americans has a chronic disease; one in four has multiple chronic diseases.